-Full-time employees are entitled to 152 hours (20 days) annual leave per annum.
-Part-time employees receive an annual leave entitlement on a pro rata basis calculated according to the time fraction worked.
-Employees accrue annual leave on a daily basis and may only access the annual leave entitlements that they have accrued.
+Full-time employees are entitled to 152 hours annual leave per annum.
+Annual leave entitlements for part-time employees apply on a pro rata basis according to the time fraction worked.
+Employees accrue annual leave for each hour of service on a daily basis and may only access the annual leave accruals to which they are entitled.

 The approval of annual leave will take into account the personal needs of the employee and the operational requirements of the work unit.
 An application for annual leave at half pay will generally not be approved where an employee has an excessive annual leave balance (40 days or more).

 Annual leave on half pay may be approved on the request of an employee.